 Writing code to break text into its component parts (such as a text file's employee record into a set of fields) is a task many developers find tedious.

-relieves that tedium by providing a pair of text-splitting methods: - public String [] split(CharSequence text, int limit)
+Pattern relieves that tedium by providing a pair of text-splitting methods: - public String [] split(CharSequence text, int limit)

-object's pattern.
+:splitstextaround matches of the currentPatternobject's pattern.
 This method returns an array, where each entry specifies a text sequence separated from the next text sequence by a pattern match (or the text's end); and all array entries store in the same order as they appear in the text.
-The number of array entries depends onlimit
+The number of array entries depends onlimit, which also controls the number of matches that occur.
+A positive value means that, at most,limit-1matches are considered and the array's length is no greater thanlimitentries.
+A negative value means all possible matches are considered and the array can have any length.
+A zero value means all possible matches are considered, the array can have any length, and trailing empty strings are discarded. - public String [] split(CharSequence text)

-invokes the previous method with zero as the limit and returns the method call's result.
+:invokes the previous method with zero as the limit and returns the method call's result.

 System.out.println (fields [i]);